Guelphs and Ghibellines: Origins

 The conflict between Guelphs and Ghibellines arose from the political divisions caused by the Investiture Controversy, about whether secular rulers or the pope had the authority to appoint bishops and abbots.
 Upon the death of Emperor Henry V, of the Salian dynasty, the dukes elected an opponent of his dynasty, Lothair III, as the new emperor.
 This displeased the house of Hohenstaufen, who were allied with and related to the old dynasty.
 Out of fear of the Hohenstaufen, Lothair III placed himself under the pope's protection.
 To this end, he ceded all Imperial rights to the pope under Henry V's Concordat of Worms.
-War then broke out in Germany between those who supported the Hohenstaufen, and those who were aligned to Lothair and the pope.
+War then broke out in Germany between those who supported the Hohenstaufen and those who were aligned with Lothair and the pope.
 Upon Lothair's death, the Hohenstaufen Conrad III was elected, while Lothair's heir, Henry the Proud, of the House of Welf, continued fighting.

 Guelph (often spelled Guelf; in Italian Guelfo, plural Guelfi) is an Italian form of the name of the House of Welf, the family of the dukes of Bavaria (including the namesake Duke Welf II of Bavaria, as well as Henry the Lion).
-The Welfs were said to have used the name as a rallying cry during the Siege of Weinsberg in 1140, in which the rival Hohenstaufens (led by Conrad III) used "Wibellingen" (the name of a castle today known as Waiblingen, as their cry; "Wibellingen" subsequently became Ghibellino in Italian).
+The Welfs were said to have used the name as a rallying cry during the Siege of Weinsberg in 1140, in which the rival Hohenstaufens (led by Conrad III) used "Wibellingen" (the name of a town today known as Waiblingen, as their cry; "Wibellingen" subsequently became Ghibellino in Italian).
 Thus, the Hohenstaufen faction became known as the Ghibellines and the Welfs eventually became known as the Guelphs.
 The Ghibellines were the imperial party, while the Guelphs supported the pope.
 Cities more directly threatened by the enlargement of the Papal States tended to align with the Ghibelline faction, while the cities that wanted more autonomy from the Empire tended to belong to the Guelph faction.
 The clash between the municipalities of Northern Italy and imperial power originated in the struggle for investitures.
 The Guelph Lombard League defeated Emperor Frederick Barbarossa at the Battle of Legnano in 1176.
 Frederick recognized the full autonomy of the cities of the Lombard league under his nominal suzerainty.

 The conflict between the two factions dominated the politics of medieval Italy, and persisted long after the confrontation between emperor and pope had ceased.
 Smaller cities tended to be Ghibelline if the larger city nearby was Guelph.
 For example, Guelph Republic of Florence and Ghibelline Republic of Siena faced off at the Battle of Montaperti, 1260.
 Pisa maintained a staunch Ghibelline stance against her fiercest rivals, the Guelph Republic of Genoa and Florence.
 Local or regional political reasons motivated political alignments.
 Within cities, party allegiances differed from guild to guild, rione to rione, and a city could easily change party after internal upheavals.
 The conflicts between Guelphs and Ghibellines ended in the 14th century with the creation of a new situation, where the State and the laity began to withdraw from any ecclesiastical interference.